Spousal Abuse Accusation Defense in Visalia and Fresno and Bakersfield

 Because of the stiffer penalties, anyone that has been accused of violating Penal Code 273.5 can be charged with either a misdemeanor or felony depending on the case specifics.
 Different than many other crimes, once an investigation has started under California Penal Code 273.5, victims no longer can drop the charges.
-If you are a woman that has been charged with this specific form of domestic violence, you should anticipate that prosecutors will seek maximum penalties regardless of whether or not he victim has reversed any previous statements.
+If you are a woman that has been charged with this specific form of domestic violence, you should anticipate that prosecutors will seek maximum penalties regardless of whether or not the victim has reversed any previous statements.

 How Does a California Penal Code 273.5 Arrest Occur?

 Generally occurring after a loud altercation turns into a physical fight, domestic violence can happen to anyone.
 While the altercation is taking place, either the victim or a witness will call the dispute in to the police.
-At this point, the police will show up to the scene and take a statement from the potential victim.
+At this point, the police will show up at the scene and take a statement from the potential victim.

-Should a police officer see any sign of injury during the initial investigation, he or she will begin documenting the injury by taking pictures of the victims injuries.
+Should a police officer see any sign of injury during the initial investigation, he or she will begin documenting the injury by taking pictures of the victim's injuries.
 Once the evidence has been collected, despite the seriousness of the injury, it can be extremely difficult to have the charges dismissed under California Penal Code 273.5.

 Penalties for California Penal Code 273.5 Violations

 Depending on whether or not you're convicted of a felony or misdemeanor, the penalties for violating this law can have varying levels of consequences.
-A felony count of California Penal Code 273.5 will depend on the severity of the victims injuries, the defendant's criminal background and his or her history of violence.
+A felony count of California Penal Code 273.5 will depend on the severity of the victim's injuries, the defendant's criminal background, and his or her history of violence.